dplong1993/GoodSkyrimReads/README.md

 # GoodSkyrimReads

 This is a solo-project made using React and Redux in JavaScript for the frontend and Sequelize for the backend.
-It is a clone of the Goodreads website using books from the popular Elder Scrolls V Skyrim video game.
+It is based on the Goodreads website using books from the popular Elder Scrolls V Skyrim video game.

 ## MVP List